hassanlatif/google-map-chart-marker-clusterer/README.md

-Chart Marker Clusterer – A Google Maps JavaScript API utility library
+Google Map Chart Marker Clusterer
 ==============

 A Google Maps JavaScript API v3 library to render marker clusters as pie-charts categorized on the markers titles.